-OJT positions must be full-time, and must provide an hourly wage that meets the District of Columbia's living wage of \$13.85 and does not exceed the District's average wage of \$23.95 for the participant, with evidence that the participant is on a career pathway towards a higher paying job.
+OJT positions must be full-time, and must provide an hourly wage of at least \$14.00 per hour.
 However, waivers are allowable for individuals with disabilities and older workers (55 years and older).
 Exceptions include a job opportunity that is appropriate to the customer's needs, and skill acquisition meets the occupational qualifications, but the starting wage does not meet the \$14.00 per hour wage, then an OJT contract can be written for a lower hourly rate in consideration of the participant's extraordinary limitations and/or barriers.